SPOClab-ca/dn3/docs/source/guides/configuration.rst

 More directives might be added to the configuratron in the future, and we warmly welcome any suggestions/implementations others may come up with.

+Further, that `Configuratron` entry above also allows for a variety of experiment-level options, which allows for common sets of channels, automatic adjustments of sampling frequencies and more.
+The trick is you need to keep reading.

 Complete listing of configuratron (experiment level) options
 ============================================================